Types of Financial Aid

 The Financial Aid Office provides information and assists students seeking financial aid.
-Although the major responsibility for financing a college education resides with the student, Nicolet College is able to assist students in meeting their educational expenses.
-Assistance may be in the form of grants, scholarships, loans, employment, or a combination of these.
-Many of the financial aid programs are based upon financial need and student enrollment, determined at Date of Record (DOR), which is 14 calendar days after the beginning of the term.
+Although the major responsibility for financing a college education resides with the student, Nicolet College is able to assist students in meeting their educational expenses through grants, scholarships, loans, employment, or a combination of these.
+Financial aid programs center upon financial need and student enrollment, determined at Date of Record (DOR), which is 14 calendar days after the beginning of the term.

 Financial Aid Qualifications

-- Apply and be accepted into a program that qualifies for financial aid.
+Apply and be accepted into a program that qualifies for financial aid.

-- Enroll in classes that are required for your program.
+Enroll in classes that are required for your program.

-- Be a US Citizen, a National or permanent resident of the United States.
+Be a US Citizen, a National or permanent resident of the United States.

-- Be in compliance with Selective Service.
+Be in compliance with Selective Service for state grants.

-- Maintain satisfactory academic progress as defined by Nicolet College's Financial Aid Satisfactory Academic Progress Policy.
+Maintain Satisfactory Academic Progress as defined by Nicolet College's Financial Aid Satisfactory Academic Progress Policy.